rhapsodyv/revive-plugins-doc/revive-plugin-structure.md

 * install:
 * files: List the files this group have.
 * file: Each file must be follow the folder structure as defined above.
+* configuration: is an optional configuration settings, you can group all settings key
+* setting : is an element into  configuration tag.
+If you want to show this element use visible="1" otherwise set value to "0".
+If you want show as required field use required= "1" otherwise set value to "0".

 # Revive Components